 Clinical Training

 You'll apply what you learn in the field through experiences in clinical practice and complete your PsyD program with a year-long, full-time internship in a health service setting.
-As a PsyD student of our clinical psychology program, you will be guided in your chosen professional practice.
+As a PsyD student of our program, you will be guided in your chosen professional practice.

 What are the career options for clinical psychologists?